Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

-Figure \ref{fig:dynamics_S1} shows the mass and orbital evolution of the simulation from Figure \ref{fig:snapshots}.
-In Fig. \ref{fig:dynamics_S1}, at the end of the gas disk phase final planetary objects on orbits inside ${\rm 0.7~AU}$ are shown in color.
-We highlight the innermost objects of the system because we are interested on the formation of close-in super-Earths.
+Figure \ref{fig:dynamics_S1} shows the mass and orbital evolution of the simulation from Fig.~ \ref{fig:snapshots}.
+In Fig. \ref{fig:dynamics_S1}, the evolutions of the planets with final orbital semi-major axes within ${\rm 0.7~AU}$ are shown in color.
+We highlight the innermost objects of the system because we are interested in the formation of close-in super-Earths.
 The Kepler sample is almost complete for transiting planets larger than Earth and orbital periods smaller than 200 days.
-We compare our results with Kepler observations taking into account only planets with orbital periods shorter than about 200 days.
-As our simulations consider a solar-mass central stars this corresponds to planets with orbital periods shorter than about 0.7~AU.
+Thus, we compare our results with Kepler observations taking into account only planets with orbital periods shorter than about 200 days.
+As our simulations consider a solar-mass central star, this corresponds to planets with an orbital radius smaller than about 0.7~AU.
+In Figure \ref{fig:dynamics_S1}, embryos that underwent collisions or were ejected from the system are shown in bold black.
+The gray color is used to show planetary objects on final orbits outside 0.7~AU and also leftover planetary embryos.